-If budget allows, we strongly recommend advertising in key daily and weekly publications and on selected drive-time news/talk radio programs to complement our PR efforts to reach NY opinion leaders.
+If budget permits, we recommend advertising in key daily and weekly publications and on selected drive-time news/talk radio programs to complement our PR efforts to reach NY opinion leaders.
 (Note: we do not advocate large-scale, commercial-style advertising in the manner and media that would be appropriate for impacting the broader consumer population.)

-As we discussed, advertising is particularly important with The New York Times, the most influential newspaper among elites which has taken a clear position that is contrary to ESES’s interests.
-Since it is unlikely that we will be able to sway the Times back in our favor at this point, the best way to reach the paper's readers will be through to buyin the paper.
+As we discussed, advertising is particularly important in The New York Times, the most influential newspaper among elites which has taken a clear position that is contrary to ESES’s interests.
+Since it is unlikely that we will be able to sway the Times back to our favor at this point, the best way to reach the paper's readership will be to buy ad space in the paper.

 Additionally, drive time news radio is an extremely effective way to reach New York opinion leaders, particularly those in Albany and the New York City metro-area who rely on cars to commute to work.
 Drive time news radio will extend our reach and frequency in a way that print alone cannot.

 On May 1, we provided you with a range of potential media budgets.
 We look forward to discussing advertising in greater detail, but in a nutshell, we believe the minimum spending level is $250,000, which we feel is the basic level of commitment required just to start to get ESES’s message out to the opinion leaders we seek to influence.
 At the uppermost range is a $1 million plan, which would far better ensure that the Coalition’s messages don’t go unnoticed.
-We are availabletalk with you in greater depth about advertising and the relative impacts of various spending levels in terms of GRP, reach and frequency.
+We will talk with you in greater depth about advertising and the relative impacts of various spending levels in terms of GRP, reach and frequency.

-Lastly, we will need time to develop, produce and place any advertising.
-The timetable that follows should give you an idea of the time considerations involved.
+Lastly, if we are to move ahead with advertising, we will need immediate agreement on media budget, plan and strategy, as it will take time to develop, produce and place any advertising.
+The advertising timetable that follows should give you an idea of the time considerations involved.

+Timing: Advertising to launch late June/early July and continue for 6-8 weeks

-ADMINISTRATIVE
+ADMINISTRATIVE MATTERS

 To execute a plan that includes the above elements, we need to quickly come to agreement on the following key issues that gate our ability to move forward: